Kubernetes Health Monitoring

 <CardGroup cols={2}>

-<Card title="Kai Agent Reference" icon="robot" href="/guide/agents/kai">
+<Card title="Kai agent reference" icon="robot" href="/guide/agents/kai">

 </Card>

-<Card title="Kubernetes Connection" icon="https://mintcdn.com/cloudthinker/aLd-ttc-SCW-aFky/images/icons/kubernetes.svg?fit=max&auto=format&n=aLd-ttc-SCW-aFky&q=85&s=7c03292954ff635a1994623a5c39971b" href="/guide/connections/kubernetes" width="24" height="24" data-path="images/icons/kubernetes.svg">
+<Card title="Kubernetes connection" icon="https://mintcdn.com/cloudthinker/aLd-ttc-SCW-aFky/images/icons/kubernetes.svg?fit=max&auto=format&n=aLd-ttc-SCW-aFky&q=85&s=7c03292954ff635a1994623a5c39971b" href="/guide/connections/kubernetes" width="24" height="24" data-path="images/icons/kubernetes.svg">

 Step-by-step guide to connecting CloudThinker to your EKS cluster